The Ultimate Guide to Dumpster Sizes

 |40 yard dumpster||22 ft. long by 8 ft. wide by 8 ft. high||40 cubic yards|

-The length, width, and height in the chart above may be somewhat typical, but dumpster dimensions are not standardized.
+The length, width, and height in the chart above are typical, but dumpster dimensions are not standardized.
 They may be different for each hauler.

 Cubic yards is a measure of volume.
 A cube of space that is 3 ft. long by 3 ft. wide by 3 ft. high is equal to 1 cubic yard.